Guardian of the Digital Footprint: Instagram Sharenting Protection Feature - 2023

 In the digital age, parents frequently document their children's milestones on social media a practice known as Sharenting (Sharing + Parenting).

+A 2021 study found that 95% of parents with young children share photos online, totaling over 90 million photos daily.
 While done to celebrate achievements and connect with family, it often occurs without the child's consent and leaves a lasting, vulnerable digital footprint.

 ✨